euwbah/musescore-xen-tuner/README.md

 This note's `tpc` is still 4 (Ebb), because the Full Accidental is still in effect from before.
 However, it has no explicit accidentals attached to it.

-In this situation, we calculate the `effectiveXenNote` of this `E` note by looking for prior notes in this staff line with explicit accidentals using the `getAccidental` function.
-This function returns the `XenNote` object of a preceding note with explicit accidentals that affect the current one, or `null` if there are no prior notes with explicit accidentals.
+In this situation, we need to check for prior notes in this staff line with explicit accidentals using the `getAccidental` function.
+This function returns the `accidentals` object of a preceding note with explicit accidentals that affect the current one, or `null` if there are no prior notes with explicit accidentals.

 As of now, this plugin does not intend to support the ability to have independently explicit/implicit accidentals per accidental chain.
-I.e. any single explicit accidental on a new note will override any prior accidentals no matter which accidental chains were applied prior.
-If there's compelling use cases/enough demand for that, then this feature will be a goal.
+This means that ups and downs notation where prior sharps/flats carry through an up/down accidental will not be supported.
+If there's enough demand for that, then this feature will be a goal.

 ### Matching of an accidental